The Science Behind Why You Crave Sugar: 4 Reasons We Seek Sweets

 Regardless of which type of sugar you consume, you may notice that you have dramatic sugar cravings.
 To help you dispel the mystery behind what sugar cravings mean, here are four reasons you may be experiencing the need for sweets.

-1. Too many processed carbs, not enough protein and healthy fat
+1. Eating too many processed carbs, not enough protein and healthy fat

 According to Harvard Health, artificial sweeteners can change our relationship to the taste of food, making us more likely to choose artificial sugars in place of natural sugars, like those found in fruit.
 If you get used to sugar substitutes, you may inadvertently start reaching for other sweet foods with high caloric value, not realizing how many calories you’re consuming.

 The good news is, not all sugar substitutes are created equal.
-Check out our guide to the best artificial sweeteners to learn more about how different types of sweeteners affect your body.
+Check out our guide to the best artificial sweetener to learn more about how different types of sweeteners affect your body.

-When thinking about the meaning behind sugar cravings, you may long for carbs or sugar simply because you have built the habit into your lifestyle.
+When considering what craving sugar means, it’s possible that you long for carbs or sugar simply because you have built the habit into your lifestyle.
+Drinking sugar-filled beverages might be something you do without even thinking about it.
 If you always have a dessert after dinner, your body may continue to crave sugar at that same time.

-To break this habit, you may need to retrain your brain.
+To break these habits, you may need to retrain your brain.
 Try these tips to help wean yourself off of sugar:

 - Eat smaller portions of foods that contain sugar.

 - Limit desert to certain nights each week until your cravings lessen.

 - Substitute sweets that contain refined sugar with foods that contain more natural sugar, like a piece of fruit or an ounce of dark chocolate.